 Each night contains a different flavour, some of which are a nod to the ancient flavours that were consumed during the Yuletide.
-The Red berry bar, for the blackberries and holly berries that provided nutrition in the cold months of the year.
-The Christmas bar, containing the ancient spices of nutmeg and cinnamon which would have been dusted onto their wassail bowl to drink.
-The Wild bar to represent the ancient growth of Britain’s forests and wilderness to which the pagans both feared and relied on.
-Other more modern flavours such as roasted almond and fiery chilli and vanilla would not have been available, but we are sure would have warmed the heart and the soul on a cold winters night in Medieval Britain.
+The Red berry bar, for the blackberries and holly berries, provided nutrition in the cold months of the year.
+The Christmas bar, contained the ancient spices of nutmeg and cinnamon which would have been dusted onto their wassail bowl to drink.
+The Wild bar to represent the ancient growth of Britain’s forests and wilderness which the pagans both feared and relied on.
+Other more modern flavours such as roasted almond and fiery chilli and vanilla would not have been available, but we are sure would have warmed the heart and the soul on a cold winter’s night in Medieval Britain.

 Yet, this calendar is designed to not only look beautiful and taste delicious, but we have designed it to be sustainable and reusable!
 Our high quality packaging ensures that this calendar will last the test of time.
 Instead of throwing it away at the end of Christmas, or on the Twelfth night, why not keep it until next year!
 You can purchase 12 mini chocolate bars for next Christmas that will fit snuggly in your calendar.
 If you like our choice of flavours, we can provide you with a refill, if you’d like to choose your own, browse the mini chocolate bar library.